mvaldezc/vision_tools/README.md

 <img src="read_img/kinetic.png" align="right" width="157" height="130"/>

 The [Robot Operating System (ROS)](https://www.ros.org/) is a flexible modular framework for writing robot software.
-It is a set of open source software libraries and tools that aim to simplify developing robot applications.
-This ecosystem provides services such as hardware abstraction, low-level device control, package management, communications infrastructure, diagnostics, pose estimation, localization, mapping, navigation, GUI, simulation, computer vision, etc. If you want to know more about using ROS, please check [ROS1 wiki](http://wiki.ros.org/ROS), I highly recommend completing the tutorials.
+It is a set of open source software libraries and tools that aim to simplify developing robot applications [5].
+This ecosystem provides services such as hardware abstraction, low-level device control, package management, communications infrastructure, diagnostics, pose estimation, localization, mapping, navigation, GUI, simulation, computer vision, etc [1].
+If you want to know more about using ROS, please check [ROS1 wiki](http://wiki.ros.org/ROS), I highly recommend completing the tutorials.

 Due to the amount of packages available, Kinetic Kame [ROS distribution](http://wiki.ros.org/Distributions) is used for this package.
-However, it is getting older and it will reach its end of life starting 2021, therefore a migration from Kinetic Kame to Melodic Morenia must be sought soon.
+However, it is getting older and it will reach its end of life starting 2021 15], therefore a migration from Kinetic Kame to Melodic Morenia must be sought soon.

 ### OpenCV

 <img src="read_img/opencv.png" align="right" width="100" height="123"/>

 The [Open Source Computer Vision Library](https://opencv.org/) is a set of software functions that provide a common infrastructure for computer vision and machine learning applications with over 2500 optimized algorithms.
-These algorithms can be used to detect faces, identify objects, track moving objects, image processing, etc. OpenCV3 is the default version for ROS Kinetic and it is linked to ROS in such a way that it is already a system dependency.
+These algorithms can be used to detect faces, identify objects, track moving objects, image processing, etc [6].
+OpenCV3 is the default version for ROS Kinetic and it is linked to ROS in such a way that it is already a system dependency [7].
 In order to install this library, check this [repository](https://github.com/aaceves/opencv_tutorial) and [ROS documentation](https://wiki.ros.org/vision_opencv).
 I attached some links if you want to know more about the different [functions](https://docs.opencv.org/2.4/modules/refman.html) available and application [examples and tutorials](https://docs.opencv.org/3.3.1/d9/df8/tutorial_root.html).
 More tutorials (in spanish) can be found [here](http://acodigo.blogspot.com/p/tutorial-opencv.html).

 In order to improve the programs performance, [Open Computer Language (OpenCL)](https://opencv.org/opencl/) acceleration for OpenCV was used, providing some OpenCV algorithms access to the GPU, therefore GPU instead of CPU instructions will be executed automatically if a compatible device is available and makes sense from the performance point of view.
 OpenCL is compatible with AMD and Intel GPUs.